signalfx/tracing-examples/service-mesh/istio/README.md

 been given service names `catalog-v1` and `catalog-v2` to differentiate them from the underlying service.
 The Envoy traces will show the routing happening between the two hosts in the catalog virtual service.

+Deleting the `catalog` virtual service will set it back to the default round-robin traffic routing.

+    $ kubectl delete -n ecommerce-example catalog